Posted by: Gayle O’Malley, ReferralGENIE™

 There are over 2 million real estate agents in the United States.
 New agents may find it cumbersome to understand how to get started.
 Although brokers and franchises have a number of tools available to new agents, it can be difficult to understand how to best make use of them.

-There isn’t a silver bullet or industry secret to starting a successful real estate career.
+There isn’t a silver bullet or industry secret to starting a successful real estate career (although there are five critical steps you should take).
 The principles of success are actually quite simple…it’s the execution that ultimately trips up most new agents.
 If you want to generate consistent business as a real estate agent, the best thing you can do is ask everyone you know for a referral.

 Everyone you know likely has a friend, family member, or coworker who is moving in the next three to six months.
 Over 45% of millennials seeking a real estate agent ask friends and family members for recommendations.1 The next generation of homebuyer is very keen on using website reviews, testimonials, and star ratings to assist with buying decisions.
 The same can be said for selecting a real estate agent.
 In addition to the web, they’re turning to people they know and respect to provide input and reviews.

 As a new real estate agent who doesn’t have any clients yet, you may be overwhelmed by the prospect of finding your first client.
-Here are a few simple tips and procedures to help you to ramp up your business:
+Here are three simple teferral tips that can help you ramp up your business:

 - Ask friends and family first.
 Your friends and family know and trust you.
 They’re very willing to help you, and they want you to be successful.
 Let them know you’re licensed and are actively seeking buyers and sellers to build your book of business.
 Let them know you intend to work hard for your clients, and you will leave a great impression on anyone they refer to you.
 They’ll be glad to help!